Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 ---

+## How will players learn to play my game?

+For each time the game is launched, the very first attempt will give the player a short in-game tutorial before the first level, showing the objective and the required mechanics they’ll need to know in order to play.
+The tutorial will operate as follows:
+1. Player spawns in a empty grey void.
+The Catalyst floats silently above near the player.
+2. After the player attacks the Catalyst (There's nothing else to do, The player will eventually try shooting it).
+The Catalyst will react violently and begin flying around and appear to be taking damage.
+3. The Catalyst will eventually fly far enough away to the point where the default mode of the gun can no longer effectively reach it.
+A Mousewheel icon will appear teaching the player the gun muzzle mechanic.
+This will allow the player to damage the Catalyst again and after the player damages the Catalyst enough, it'll fly away from the player and crash through the floor leaving a portal for the player to follow to level 1.
+Certainly!
+Here's the corrected version:

+	"For each time the game is launched, the very first attempt will give the player a short in-game tutorial before the first level, showing the objective and the required mechanics they’ll need to know in order to play.
+The tutorial will operate as follows:"
+---

 ## What do the first few minutes of Eternal Descent look like?:
 1. The player launches the game from Steam.
 2. A few splashscreens are presented to the player: "Epilepsy warning", "Logan_Core credit", "Created in Godot".
 (Can be skipped to get into menu faster)